 The Bath House – Thermae

 Close by there were public thermal baths where both men and women (in different sections), poor and wealthy, free and slaves could enjoy daily hygiene.
 Pompeii had 3 of such complexes in town plus 2 right outside the city walls, all provided with following facilities: a changing room (apoditerium), a tepid room (tepidarium), a hot room (calidarium) and a Gym (Palestra).
 You can easily visit the Termae Stabiane by using the access ramps in order to explore the area which was open to the female public.

 You will notice several places overlooking the road with large vases built in a masonry counter: this is what the Romans called popinae or cauponae, today’s taverns!
 In fact those terracotta jars where filled up with food and beverages, and many ancient Pompeians used to stop in such places for lunch.

-You will certainly recognise some of the bakeries of Pompeii, with their ovens and their millstones: several round carbonized loafs of bread has been found during the excavations are nowadays on exhibit at the Archaeological Museum of Naples together with more carbonized organics such as almonds, pine cones, figs, dates etc…
+You will certainly recognise some of the bakeries of Pompeii, with their ovens and their millstones: several carbonized round loaves of bread have been found during the excavations are nowadays on exhibit at the Archaeological Museum of Naples together with more carbonized organics such as almonds, pine cones, figs, dates, etc…

-On our way out you will use the specific elevator made for travellers with special needs.
-This will also give you the chance to stop at the Antiquarium for watching the video of the Virtual Reconstruction of the Eruption and to buy souvenir at the Book Shop if requested.
+On our way out you will use the specific elevator made for travelers with special needs.
+This will also give you the chance to stop at the Antiquarium for watching the video of the Virtual Reconstruction of the Eruption and to buy souvenirs at the Book Shop if requested.